We are living into an extraordinary decade ahead.

 Diamandis explains that if we objectively observe the world we really live in…abundance is inevitable.
 This abundance he speaks of is not about creating a life of luxury for everyone, but rather, creating a life of possibility.

 Energy crisis?
 Yes we are currently in one.
 But we are on a planet that is bathed in 5,000 times more energy than we use in a year.
 16 terawatts (a unit of power equal to a million megawatts) of energy hit the surface of the planet every 88 minutes from the Sun.
 It’s not that energy is scarce, instead our problem is about accessibility.
 The cost of solar generated electricity is 50% less than that of diesel electricity.
 The cost of solar (based on what the technology is costing us now) dropped 50% last year.
-MIT just published a study that showed that by the end of this decade, solar power will cost only six cents an hour.
+MIT just published a study that showed that by the end of this decade, solar power will cost only six cents an hour, this will cause many households and families to switch over to solar energy providers similar to Sandbar Solar & Electric as well as the many others within the industry.

 Next, if we have abundant energy, we also have abundant water.
 Our planet is blue because we live on a water planet.
 70% covered in water.
 Today humans fight over only a half a percent of this water…because 97% of the water is salt water.
 But we already have access to technology that can solve this problem…Dean Kamen has invented a solution that creates clean water from any source (polluted water, salt water, etc.) This machine, called Slingshot, is about the size of a washer machine and while it’s not currently low in cost… according to Moore’s Law… it soon will be.